Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 Your typical airflow diagram (above) shows air flowing around a wing.
 This is how it looks from the point of view of the wing which sees air moving around it.
 That is, if a wing could see and air were visible.
 This is misleading because in this case the thrust is on the air rather than on the wing, which isn't how planes usually do it.
 The air's front to back movement is from thrust, the up and down movement is from the wing.
 As you will see, lift is from forcing air down, not back.

 An easy way to visualize the wing moving rather than the air is to compare a plane to a helicopter.
 The spinning chopper blade, which is simply a rotating wing, pumps air down which propels the blade up.
-It lifts.
-The air isn't sliding over and under and jetting off to the side as you might infer from the airflow diagram, it goes down.
+The air isn’t sliding over and under and jetting off to the side as you might infer from the airflow diagram, it goes down.
 An airplane wing does the same thing, it pumps air down, only the wing moves in a line rather than a circle.

-At a risk of getting sidetracked, consider this: Where does the air pumped down by the helicopter come from?
+At the risk of getting sidetracked, where does the air pumped down by the helicopter come from?
 From above, not from the side.
 So where do you suppose the air pumped down by a wing comes from?
 As you might suspect, it comes from above.
+The tricky bit is understanding just how a wing does this.

 The short answer is the angle of attack.
 The simplest way to look at it is to compare a wing to a ceiling fan.
 Notice the fan blades are angled, they don't spin through the air flat on.
 That's how a fan blade moves air around and so does a wing.
 A fan blade does this without a curve, only an angled blade.
 In other words, with an angle of attack.